-4.3.1.2.1.
+5.3.1.2.1.
 The vehicle shall be tested according to the charge-depleting Type 1 test as described in paragraph 3.2.4. of Annex B8 while the break-off criterion of the charge-depleting Type 1 test procedure shall be considered reached when having finished the first applicable WLTP test cycle and replace the break-off criterion of the charge-depleting Type 1 test procedure according to paragraph 3.2.4.4. of Annex B8.

-During this test cycle, the DC energy from the REESS(s) ECDC,first,i shall be determined according to paragraph 4.3 of Annex B8 where dj shall be the actual driven distance.
+During this test cycle, the DC electric energy consumption from the REESS(s) ECDC,first,i shall be determined according to paragraph 4.3 of Annex B8 where ∆EREESS,j shall be the electric energy change of all REESS and dj shall be the actual driven distance during this test cycle.

-4.3.1.2.2.
+5.3.1.2.2.
 In this cycle, there is no engine operation allowed.
 If there is engine operation, the test during conformity of production shall be considered as void.